agforinsight/agforinsight.github.io/_posts/2022-07-01-silvopasture-ktp.md

 **December 15, 2022, UPDATE** Thank you for your interest in the Silvopasture Knowledge Transfer Plan.
 Stakeholder input is now closed.

+**January 20, 2023, UPDATE** The Silvopasture Knowledge Transfer Plan is complete.
+Thank you to all who provided input.
+For access to the completed document, please contact the [British Columbia Ministry of Agriculture and Food (AF)](https://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/agricultural-land-and-environment/agroforestry)

 ___

 ## Your Participation is Welcomed

-The [British Columbia Ministry of Agriculture and Food (AF)](https://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/agricultural-land-and-environment/agroforestry) is developing a Five-Year Knowledge Transfer Plan for Silvopasture in BC.
+The British Columbia Ministry of Agriculture and Food (AF) is developing a Five-Year Knowledge Transfer Plan for Silvopasture in BC.
 I’m pleased to be coordinating the development of this plan under the direction of a diverse and knowledgeable project steering committee.

 Do you have experience in using silvopastoral methods, or an interest in learning more about silvopasture?
 Your input would be welcomed into the development of the Knowledge Transfer Plan.
 Start by completing one of the two surveys listed below.
 One is designed for producers (agricultural, woodlot managers, both new or experienced).
 The second is designed primarily for professionals (Agrologists, Biologists, Foresters and Planners) in British Columbia that use, or are interested in using silvopastoral practices.